MBaysanLab/cosap-webapi/README.md

     docker compose logs -f -t

-You can stop and remove containers with:
+You can stop and remove the containers with:

     docker compose down